Pitch clock, limits on mound visits looming for MLB in 2018

 Los Angeles Angels manager Mike Scioscia, a two-time All-Star catcher for the Dodgers, thinks the mound conferences can be vital.

-''In some games, the catcher doesn't even go out there.
-But when it's needed, sometimes you're out there twice in a situation because it's going to help the execution and the decision-making process that a pitcher/catcher go through,'' he said, ''I don't think anyone abuses it. ...
-If you have to go out there and change your signs in a key situation, you should be able to do that.''
+"In some games, the catcher doesn't even go out there.
+But when it's needed, sometimes you're out there twice in a situation because it's going to help the execution and the decision-making process that a pitcher/catcher go through," he said.

 San Francisco's Buster Posey, a five-time All-Star who starts at catcher for the NL on Tuesday in Miami, said his mound trips depend on the individual.

-''There might be more later in the game where you're in a crucial spot of maybe you have a young pitcher on the mound and you need to give him some reassurance or strategize a little bit more,'' he said. ''Sometimes I'll run out and make sure we're on the same page with the signals if the runner gets on second.
+"There might be more later in the game where you're in a crucial spot or maybe you have a young pitcher on the mound and you need to give him some reassurance or strategize a little bit more," he said.
+"Sometimes I'll run out and make sure we're on the same page with the signals if the runner gets on second.
 I'll usually do that and be back at the plate before the batter's even ready.
-So I wouldn't even consider that a trip.''
+So I wouldn't even consider that a trip."

 Detroit's Daniel Norris is the slowest-paced in the majors among qualified starters, averaging 27 seconds between pitches, according to Fangraphs.
-Tampa Bay's Alex Cobb is second at 26.6, followed by Kansas City's Jason Hammel and Philadelphia's Jeremy Hellickson at 26.5 each.

-Kansas City's Jason Vargas is the best at 19.8 seconds, with Michael Wacha (20.0) and Carlos Martinez (20.2) of St. Louis just behind.
+Kansas City's Jason Vargas is the fastest at 19.8 seconds.

 Countdown clocks were installed in big league stadiums after Rob Manfred became commissioner in 2015, ticking down 2:25 between innings (2:45 for nationally televised games).
 Hitters were required to keep at least one foot in the batter's box, with several exceptions.